concord-consortium/collaborative-learning/docs/text-tile-plugins.md

 If the plugin is creating a "void" slate element it should add the `kSlateVoidClass` to the top level element it renders.
 This is so cut and paste and focus works.
 I'm not sure if this is still needed with the latest version of Slate.

+The toolbar buttons and any components rendered within the Slate editor have access to two React contexts:
+- `TextContentModelContext` this provides the text content model.
+In the future this might be made more general so any components of any tile can access their tile's content model.
+- `TextPluginsContext` this provides the plugins that were registered with the text tile.
+Toolbar buttons don't need this because they are passed the plugin instance that registered them.
+This context is useful for components rendered within the rich text.
+For example the SharedVariables chip component uses it to look up the shared variables.

 Note: There has been an issue with the combination of CLUE, Slate and Cypress, so it might be difficult to test your plugin with Cypress.

 Note: The slate-editor defines a EFormat.variable which it shouldn't be doing.
 It is not necessary to modify the slate-editor library in order for a plugin to add new element or mark types.